 CCPA went into effect on January 1st, 2020, and mandates protections for consumers from having their personal data sold as well as outlines protections organizations need to prevent data breaches.

 California’s new privacy law has similarities with the European Union’s General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA) but focuses on different areas of privacy regulations.

-The main question many businesses have to revolve around are they subject to CCPA compliance privacy law mandates.
+The main question many businesses have, revolves around whether or not they are subject to CCPA regulatory privacy law mandates.
 The business requirements for CCPA are as follows:

 - Businesses who annually buy, sell or share data for commercial purposes of 50,000 or more California devices, consumers, or households